dadebulba/services-api/README.md

 | `sort`              | string | No       | Which field to order by. | id
 | `order`              | 'ASC'/'DESC' | No       | Ascending or Descending order. | ASC

-If successful, returns list of services with offset and total number of items.
+If successful, returns a list of services with offset and total number of items.

 Example response: